Aliases for TSEN2 Gene

 Previous GeneCards Identifiers for TSEN2 Gene

 This gene encodes one of the subunits of the tRNA splicing endonuclease.
 This endonuclease catalyzes the first step in RNA splicing which is the removal of introns.
 Mutations in this gene have been associated with pontocerebellar hypoplasia type 2.
 A pseudogene has been identified on chromosome 4.
 Multiple transcript variants encoding different isoforms have been found for this gene.[provided by RefSeq, Feb 2009]

 GeneCards Summary for TSEN2 Gene

 TSEN2 (TRNA Splicing Endonuclease Subunit 2) is a Protein Coding gene.
-Diseases associated with TSEN2 include Pontocerebellar Hypoplasia Type 2B and Pontocerebellar Hypoplasia, Type 2E.
-Among its related pathways are tRNA processing and Gene Expression.
-GO annotations related to this gene include nucleic acid binding and tRNA-intron endonuclease activity.
+Diseases associated with TSEN2 include Pontocerebellar Hypoplasia, Type 2B and Pontocerebellar Hypoplasia, Type 2E.
+Among its related pathways are Gene Expression and tRNA processing.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and tRNA-intron endonuclease activity.

 UniProtKB/Swiss-Prot for TSEN2 Gene